12 Ways to Make Your Stinky Laundry Smell Better

-There are many different laundry additives you can try — get some suggestions below.
+There are many different laundry additives you can try — get some suggestions on the next page.
 But be aware that these measures are guidelines only, and effectiveness will depend on many factors, including the size of the load, water temperature and the amount of water used, the origin of the bad smell, etc.

 A version of this article was originally published in August 2009.